gabrielods14/APISistemaSuporte-ADS_2025/README.md

 ## 📆 Cronograma de Sprints

-A formatação feita para o Github perdeu as datas.
-As sprints foram usados duas semanas para cada uma.
-A sprint 1 foi usado do dia 8 de abril até dia 15 de abril.
-A sprint 2 do dia 15 até dia 29.
-E a sprint 3 ainda está em desenvolvimento, começou no dia 30 e vai até dia 13.

 | **REQUISITO**                                         | **TAREFA**                                                       | **SPRINT** | **PRIORIDADE** |
 | ----------------------------------------------------- | ---------------------------------------------------------------- | ---------- | -------------- |